-Capital expenditures in the first six months of 2020 were \$125.7 million as compared to \$118.4 million in the same period of 2019.
-The increase was primarily due to the purchase of our corporate headquarters in January 2020 offset by planned reductions in spending in response to the uncertainty surrounding COVID-19.
+Capital expenditures in the first nine months of 2020 were \$150.4 million as compared to \$174.5 million in the same period of 2019.
+The decrease was primarily due to planned reductions in spending in response to the uncertainty surrounding COVID-19 offset by the purchase of our corporate headquarters in January 2020.
 We anticipate that 2020 capital spending, net of disposals, will be in the range of \$176.0 million to \$196.0 million, inclusive of the \$21.1 million already spent on the purchase and capital improvements of our corporate headquarters.
 However, unanticipated changes in environmental regulations could require us to make significant capital expenditures for our facilities and adversely affect our results of operations and cash flow.